kalamuna/kalastatic/README.md

 ### Deployment

-Deploy the site by running:
+To manually deploy the site, run:
   ```
   npm run deploy
   ```